soapjs/soap-cli-interactive/README.md

 ## Contribution

-Contributions to the `@soap-cli-interactive` package are welcome.
+Contributions to the `@soapjs/soap-cli-interactive` package are welcome.
 Whether it's improving the existing code, adding new features, or fixing bugs, your input helps enhance the `soap` ecosystem.
 Please follow the contributing guidelines outlined in the repository.

 ## Documentation